 You can build these Shortcuts very simply: with a

 Open App or

 Run Shortcut actions.
-I put together a short YouTube video on that for you.
+I put together a short YouTube video on

 One of the examples Shortcuts I talked about was my Home shortcut, this lets me choose from different scenes at different times of day - something you may want to incorporate into other Shortcuts, here's how it works:

 The trick is to format the date action to give you just the hour, and then you can nest if actions to get what you want.
 You can download this Shortcut sample here.

 David talked about his Shortcut to take a nap - it sets an alarm and turns on Do Not Disturb.
 You can download that Shortcut here, it will ask you how long you want to take naps for too: Take a Nap.

 David made a video where you can see how he does his different contexts with Shortcuts:

 And you can download a sample Shortcut here.

 We also dived into customising Shortcuts, as promised here's a Shortcut to put that blank character on your clipboard so you can have Shortcuts with no name: Copy Whitespace.